dog and bowl of dog food

 Common signs of stomach problems in dogs and cats are decreased appetite, vomiting, and diarrhea.

-Other (perhaps less obvious) signs your pet’s tummy isn’t feeling so great include:
+Other (perhaps less obvious) signs that your pet’s tummy isn’t feeling so great include:

 • Weight loss